-By the 17th century Haiti had been colonized by the French, who imported tons of enslaved Africans to work on their plantations.
+By the 17th century, Haiti had been colonized by the French, who imported thousands of enslaved Africans to work on their plantations.

-The French settlers spoke, well, French, while the recently enslaved people spoke the Niger-Congo languages of Africa.
+The French settlers spoke, well, French.
+And the recently enslaved people spoke Niger-Congo languages from Africa.
 So to communicate with the French, the slaves combined their tongue with French words.
-The result was that eventually a new language was born: Haitian Creole, which is not understood by French speakers.
+The result was that a new language was born: Haitian Creole, which is not understood by French speakers.

-Haitian was standardized in the 20th century and recognized as an official language of Haiti in 1987.
+Haitian was standardized in the 20th century.
+And it is now recognized as an official language of Haiti.

-And migrating Haitians have taken their language to other countries, so 453,000 souls speak Haitian in the U.S., 159,000 in the neighbouring Dominican Republic, 23,000 in French Guiana, 12,000 in the Caribbean island of Guadeloupe, and thousands more in the Bahamas, St. Martin, and Canada.
+Migrating Haitians have taken their language to other countries.
+So 453,000 souls speak Haitian in the U.S.; 159,000 in Haiti’s neighbor, the Dominican Republic; 23,000 in French Guiana; 12,000 on the Caribbean island of Guadeloupe; and thousands more in the Bahamas, St. Martin, and Canada.

 3. Portuguese: 200 million speakers

 The country has 209 million inhabitants.
-There is no official data on how many of them speak Portuguese as their first language, but it is estimated that 199 million do.
+There is no official data on how many of them speak Portuguese natively, but it is estimated that 199 million do.

 2. English: 278 million speakers